 TECNO Camon CX was launched as an addition to the Camon series, the third iteration and the successor to the Camon C9 which was announced last year.
-TECNO has positioned the Camon devices to cater for the photo pundit, not only that, it also falls within budget so users have certain level of satisfaction from owning the device.
+TECNO has positioned the Camon devices to cater for the photo junkie, not only that, it also falls within a budget so users have certain level of satisfaction from owning the device.

 Apparently keeping up with this customer satisfaction is the reason TECNO keeps stepping things up on successive products as obtained in the design of the Camon CX.
 If you haven’t seen our unboxing and first impression piece, you can look it up here

-Photo taken with the back camera under abundant lighting conditions look sharp and brightly coloured with very reduced noise levels.
+Photos taken with the back camera under abundant lighting conditions look sharp and brightly coloured with very reduced noise levels.
 Low light pictures aren’t so bad, they still come out with some level of digital noise.

 Picture resolutions are also high such that at full zoom into the image, little or no quality is lost to noise or pixelation.

 Features, performance and battery

-Lock screen notification which was long absent is now available – Ahh!!
+Lock screen notification which was long absent is now available – Ahh!
 Thank you TECNO

 Battery capacity is 3,200mAh, not a bad one for a phone in this category.
 However since phone usage is relative, it may be difficult to assign a certain time span for phone battery.
-From my own experience, the battery on a mild usage on email, calls, internet browsing and frequent instant messaging got me an average of 8 hours.
-It could be less for another person, not forgetting that the phone battery depletes faster with more screen-on time.
+From my experience, the battery, on mild usage, ie email, calls, internet browsing and frequent instant messaging gave an average of 8 hours.
+It could be less for another person or more. ,

 Tip: Phone battery depletes faster with more screen-on time.